This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 How to Turn Off a Natural Gas Grill

-To turn off a natural gas grill, first turn off all of your burner control knobs to the off position (not the above photo is in the ON position, which means natural gas IS flowing to the grill).
+To turn off a natural gas grill, first turn off all of your burner control knobs to the off position (note the above photo is in the ON position, which means natural gas IS flowing to the grill).
 Make sure you don’t hear gas flowing any more and there also aren’t any flames coming out of your burners.

 From there, you should go to your natural gas supply line and turn the knob there to the off position too.

 Similar to a propane grill, leaving the natural gas supply line open can be dangerous for a lot of reasons.
 In addition to the scenario outlined above, this could become a big problem if you live in an area with outdoor rodents.

-Many grilling forums are pretty split as to whether you should turn off the burners or fuel source first.
+Many grilling enthusiasts and forums are pretty split as to whether you should turn off the burners or fuel source first.

 At the end of the day, it doesn’t really make much of a practical difference whether you turn your burners or fuel source off first.
 You should be turning them both off right after one another, and regardless of which comes first there will be a small amount of gas in the line leftover.